Makonike/envoy-ldap-go/README.md

 ./glauth -c sample.yaml
 ```

-If you start your filter, you can run this command to test it.
+Once you have activated the filter, you can execute the following command to test it.

 ```bash
 make test
 ```

-output.
+The following are the output results.

 ```bash
 $ make test
 curl -s -I 'http://localhost:10000/'